JoshuaSBrown/QC_Tools/README.md

 Message to users:

+0. NOTE - CATNIP is dependent on the precision of the log output of the Guassian files, if you need highly accurate calculations, this tool is probably not the best tool.
+It would be better to use something like NWChem that solves for the transfer integral self consistently.
 1. The wiki has been ported to github pages, I have left the documentation in the wiki but it will become deprecated in the future.
 2. Version 2.0 is in the works, will provide additional functionality.